adityatripathi5/Snaatak/Sprint0/branching_strategy/intro_v3.md

 ## What is a Branching Strategy?

-A branching strategy is a set of conventions and guidelines that dictate how developers create, name, use, and merge branches within a version control system (like Git).
-It provides a structured approach to managing parallel development efforts, integrating changes, and maintaining different versions of the codebase.

-In the context of operating systems, which involve a large codebase and often multiple teams working concurrently, a robust branching strategy is essential for:

-* Isolating ongoing work from stable releases.
-* Facilitating the development of new features and bug fixes.
-* Managing different release cycles and maintenance versions.
-* Enabling collaboration among a large number of contributors.
+A branching strategy is a way to organize work in a version control system like Git.
+It helps teams manage code changes by using different branches for features, fixes, and releases, this keeps the main code stable while allowing developers to work independently.

 ## Why is a Branching Strategy Important?